1987 Stanley Cup playoffs

 At the time the Philadelphia Flyers set an NHL playoff record by playing in 26 games during the playoffs.
-This record was equaled by four other teams (2004 Calgary Flames, 2014 Los Angeles Kings, 2015 Tampa Bay Lightning, and 2019 St. Louis Blues), this remained the most under the four-round, 16 team playoff format before the 2020 Dallas Stars broke the record during the expanded 2020 Stanley Cup playoffs under the expanded format.
+This record was equaled by four other teams (2004 Calgary Flames, 2014 Los Angeles Kings, 2015 Tampa Bay Lightning, and 2019 St. Louis Blues), this remained the most under the four-round, 16 team playoff format before the 2020 Dallas Stars broke the record during the 2020 Stanley Cup playoffs under the expanded format.

 Playoff seeds

 The top four teams in each division qualified for the playoffs, as follows: